zhuchini/100-days-of-code/log.md

 **Today's Progress**: Started following the #100DaysOfCode Front-End Development repo and started learning about jQuery on FreeCodeCamp.
 Finished Bootstrap and jQuery section.

 **Thoughts**: I'm curious about what jQuery can do!

+### Day 20: June 30

+**Today's Progress**: Learned about web accessibility.

+**Thoughts**: I never thought that creating accessible web applications was so important.
+Everybody should have equal access to information and functionality!